 ✅ Use your AIP to set a realistic budget.

-⚠️ Note: An AIP is not full mortgage approval, but it strengthens your offer.
+⚠️ Note: An AIP is not a full mortgage approval, but it strengthens your offer.

 Also, budget for upfront costs such as solicitor fees and property surveys.